mattermost/mattermost-handbook/operations/operations/company-processes/issue-solution.md

 # Decision making

 ## Getting buy-in

 One of the core challenges in leadership is getting teams to buy into a decision intellectually and emotionally.

-You create buy-in when you make people feel they are part of the decision, and that their input contributes to the final outcome.
+You create buy-in when you make people feel they're part of the decision, and that their input contributes to the final outcome.
 The more influence they feel they have on the outcome, the more they’ll be invested in the final result.

 Broadly, there are three ways to make a decision.
 Each has a different time requirement, and creates a different level of buy-in.
-The methods that create the most buy-in also take the most amount of time:
+The methods that create the most buy-in also take the most amount of time.

 ### Method A: Unilateral decision

 For a decision where there's a clear decision maker based on Areas of Responsibility (see Type 1 vs Type 2 below), the decision maker announces a decision to the team, and answers questions.
 This is typical when a decision is within someone’s Area of Responsibility.

 Example: A digital marketer who's responsible for managing the executing of advertising campaigns using different vendors would make a Method A decision on which vendors to choose, and let others know.

 Pros:
 - Takes very little time.

 Con:
 - Creates very little buy-in and gets no benefit from the team’s knowledge and experience.

 ### Method B: Issue and proposed solution

-A Decision-Maker creates (or assigns someone to create) a written straw man (a hypothetical answer designed to inspire discussion), shares it with the team, invites team to give feedback (written and verbal), facilitates group discussion, makes everyone feel heard by repeating back their comments, and then makes a final decision.
+A decision maker creates (or assigns someone to create) a written straw man (a hypothetical answer designed to inspire discussion), shares it with the team, invites team to give feedback (written and verbal), facilitates group discussion, makes everyone feel heard by repeating back their comments, and then makes a final decision.

 Pros:
 - Creates more buy-in.
 Gets some minimal benefit from the collective wisdom of the team.

 Con:
 - Takes more time.

 ### Method C: Wallow on strategic issue

-Decision-Maker invites a team to a meeting where a dilemma is discussed from scratch with no straw man.
-Team shares ideas.
-Decision-maker repeats back everyone’s ideas until they feel heard.
-Decision-Maker shares their own idea last (because theirs is the loudest voice in the room).
-Decision-maker makes decision.
-(Note that this is not a consensus decision.
-Buy-in is created by Decision-Maker confirming that they heard all ideas, not by accommodating all ideas.)
+A decision maker invites a team to a meeting where a dilemma is discussed from scratch with no straw man.
+The team shares ideas.
+The decision maker repeats back everyone’s ideas until they feel heard.
+The decision maker shares their own idea last (because theirs is the loudest voice in the room).
+Lastly, decision maker makes the decision.

+Note that this is not a consensus decision.
+Buy-in is created by the decision maker confirming that they heard all ideas, not by accommodating all ideas.

 Pros:
 - Creates the most buy-in.
 Gets a lot of benefit from the collective wisdom of the team.

 Con:
 - Takes the most time.

 Not surprisingly, the greatest benefits require the most work.
 If you want more buy-in and a better decision, you need to take more time in making the decision.